Cassandra A.W. Osei

-My dissertation project works to investigate the gendered, racial, and regional dynamics in Brazilian social movements in the twentieth century, through the experiences of black women.
-With funding from the Fulbright-Hays and the Lemann Institute, I will complete fieldwork towards my dissertation in Brazil's southeastern and southern regions in 2019 - 2020.
+My dissertation project studies change in black urban life through the experiences of black women in twentieth century Brazil.
+With funding from the Fulbright-Hays and the Lemann Institute, I will complete fieldwork towards my dissertation in São Paulo and Rio Grande do Sul in 2019 - 2020.

 - B.A.
 History (with Honors) and Latin American & Caribbean Studies, University of Kansas, 2015

 - Foreign Language & Area Studies Fellowship (Portuguese), 2017-18

 - Foreign Language & Area Studies Fellowship (Portuguese), Summer 2016